mootoday/www-mootoday-com/src/content/blog/why-i-left-google-and-joined-gitpod/index.md

 ---
-title: "Why I Left Google and Joined Gitpod"
+title: 'Why I Left Google and Joined Gitpod'
-slug: "why-i-left-google-and-joined-gitpod"
+slug: 'why-i-left-google-and-joined-gitpod'
-summary: "A short summary of my time at Google, 2020, and what convinced me to go back to the startup world."
+summary: 'A short summary of my time at Google, 2020, and what convinced me to go back to the startup world.'
 createdAt: 2021-04-07T05:09:36.481Z
-tags: ["gitpod", "development environment", "google"]
+tags: ['gitpod', 'development environment', 'google']
 layout: blog
 ---